Looking for Love

 The Lebanese braced themselves – some in excitement, others in dread – when Mahmoud Ahmadinejad’s visit was announced.
-Since the early 1980s, when the Iranian Revolutionary Guard helped to set up Hizbullah, the Islamic resistance movement in Lebanon has been ‘the lung through which Iran breathes’ in the Arab world, as the late Grand Ayatollah Mohammad Hussein Fadlallah, an early mentor to Hizbullah, famously put it.
+Since the early 1980s, when the Iranian Revolutionary Guard helped to set up Hizbullah, Lebanon has been ‘the lung through which Iran breathes’ in the Arab world, as the late Grand Ayatollah Mohammad Hussein Fadlallah, an early mentor to Hizbullah, famously put it.
 That lung has developed into a mini-regional power – the only Arab army to have forced Israel to withdraw from Arab land, as Hizbullah often brags – and a major player in Lebanon’s highly sectarian, highly volatile political system, adored by its Shia followers and resented by many Sunnis and Christians.

 It was only natural for Ahmadinejad to come to Lebanon to sing the praises of the Resistance, as Hizbullah is known in the region.
 Like any man who’s deeply unpopular at home, he was looking for love, and he could count on the traditional Shia greeting of rice and flowers, as well as a hero’s welcome from the Hizbullah leader, Sayyid Hassan Nasrallah.
 Anything less would have been discourteous, considering the hundreds of millions of dollars – not to mention the seminary training, and the tens of thousands of rockets – that Tehran has given to Hizbullah.